Pewter

 need to use darker colors to camouflage some body parts that you don’t like.
 It is recommended to pair pewter with darker, or even colorful tones, especially when choosing shoes and accessories.
 You can combine pewter with different colors until you find the best look.

 Because of its neutral tone, pewter can be a great base for interior design.
 Pewter can help you with hiding some flaws at your house, and give it a more renovated and fresh look.
 It can also make your rooms brighter, or even visually increase the size of a small-sized bedrooms.
-It would be better if you used pewter for your walls, and complement them with some medium dark furniture, cushions, curtains, or carpets.
+It would be better if you used pewter for your walls, and complemented them with some medium-dark furniture, cushions, curtains, or carpets.

 When used in web design, pewter would serve the best as a background color.

-In a RGB color space (made from three colored lights for red, green, and blue), hex #E9EAEC is made of 91.4% red, 91.8% green and 92.5% blue.
-In a CMYK color space (also known as process color, or four color, and used in color printing), hex #E9EAEC is made of 1% cyan, 1% magenta, 0% yellow and 7% black.
-Pewter has a hue angle of 220 degrees, a saturation of 7.3% and a lightness of 92%.
+In an RGB color space (made from three colored lights red, green, and blue), hex #E9EAEC is made of 91.4% red, 91.8% green, and 92.5% blue.
+In a CMYK color space (also known as process color, or four colors, and used in color printing), hex #E9EAEC is made of 1% cyan, 1% magenta, 0% yellow, and 7% black.
+Pewter has a hue angle of 220 degrees, a saturation of 7.3%, and a lightness of 92%.

 VALUE CSS